GoEmmyGo/vitamin-sol/README.md

 ### About

 If you're finding yourself feeling down, chances are a dose of vitamin D from the sun would do you some good.
 Many people are defficient in Vitamin D, which can contribute greatly to mood and energy level.
-Vitamin Sol is website that helps you to calculate how much time outside you need in order to absorb a full daily dose of vitamin D, no matter where you are, what you're wearing or how sunny it is outside!
+Vitamin Sol is simple web app that helps you to calculate how much time outside you need in order to absorb a full daily dose of vitamin D, no matter where you are, what you're wearing or how sunny it is outside!

 ### How does it work?